 Something else,

-),or other types of values.
+true or false),or other types of values.

 The most important and fundamental fact about variables is the value of a variable can change, much like you can take an item out of a box and put in another.
 The value of 5